 Philosophy Department research and teaching assistantships are available on a competitive basis for those taking at least two classes in a given semester.
-To be considered for a Philosophy assistantship, your graduate school application must be received by February 1.
-Please contact the Graduate Program Director for details: Dr. Trevor Pearce, 704-687-5559, Cedar 21B.
+To be considered for a Philosophy assistantship, your application must be received by February 1.
+Please contact the Graduate Program Director for details: Dr. Trevor Pearce, 704-687-5559, Winningham 105B.

 Graduate Assistant opportunities at UNCC outside the Philosophy department are listed here.